Are you struggling with these common motivation killers?

 Unfortunately, the insecurities and the suggestions of others can just shoot down your happy dreams.

 You want to connect with the right people that have similar aspirations.
 There are Facebook groups for just about anything (business, weight loss, painters, farmers).
-Basically, you need to find like-minded individuals or an accountability partner who will support, understand, believe and push you towards your dreams.
+Basically, you need to find like-minded people or an accountability partner who will support, understand, believe and push you towards your dreams.

 HOW TO FIX IT: Eliminate the people that will suck the motivation out of you.
 It may be hard but necessary.
-And please —be careful who you share information with because everyone can’t handle YOUR goals.
+And please — be careful who you share information with because everyone can’t handle YOUR goals.

 Goal setting is more than just throwing out an idea and hope that you attain it.
 Goals should be made SMART.